-- 46. (1) An appointing officer may terminate the employment of a staff member under section 44(1)(e) of the Law where the staff member was employed on the basis of a qualification, licence or certification required for his position and during the course of employment ceases to hold that qualification, licence or certification. - (2) Before determining whether to terminate a staff member under paragraph (1), an appointing officer shall - (a) collect evidence of the staff member's loss of qualification, licence or certification;
+- 46. (1) An appointing officer may terminate the employment of a staff member under section 44(1)(e) of the Law where the staff member was employed on the basis of a qualification, licence or certification required for the staff member's position and during the course of employment ceases to hold that qualification, licence or certification. - (2) Before determining whether to terminate a staff member under paragraph (1), an appointing officer shall - (a) collect evidence of the staff member's loss of qualification, licence or certification; - (b) advise the staff member (both orally and in writing) including providing the staff member with a copy of the evidence collected, that the qualification, licence or certification is a condition of employment and that the loss of the qualification, licence or certification is a ground for termination of employment; - (c) allow the staff member an opportunity to explain why that staff member ceases to hold the qualification, licence or certification and what action (if

-- (b) advise the staff member (both orally and in writing) including providing him with a copy of the evidence collected, that the qualification, licence or certification is a condition of employment and that the loss of the qualification, licence or certification is a ground for termination of employment; - (c) allow the staff member an opportunity to explain why he ceases to hold the qualification, licence or certification and what action (if any) he intends to take to re-obtain the qualification, licence or certification; - (d) if the staff member wishes to re-obtain the qualification, licence or certification, provide a reasonable period of time and a reasonable amount of support for the staff member to do so; and - (e) if the staff member advises that he does not intend to re-obtain the qualification, licence or certification, or after a reasonable period of time does not do so, notify the staff member (both orally and in writing) that his failure to re-obtain the qualification, licence or certification will result in his employment being terminated. - (3) If, after the process specified in paragraph (2) has been completed, the staff member does not re-obtain the qualification, licence or certification after a reasonable period of time, the appointing officer may terminate the staff member's employment. - (4) Upon deciding to terminate a staff member's employment under paragraph (3), the appointing officer, at the earliest opportunity, shall - (a) notify the staff member that his employment is being terminated under the terms of his employment agreement; and - (b) arrange for the termination to take effect at an early opportunity.
+- any) the staff member intends to take to re-obtain the qualification, licence or certification: - (d) if the staff member wishes to re-obtain the qualification, licence or certification, provide a reasonable period of time and a reasonable amount of support for the staff member to do so; and - (e) if the staff member advises that the staff member does not intend to reobtain the qualification, licence or certification, or after a reasonable period of time does not do so, notify the staff member (both orally and in writing) that the staff member's failure to re-obtain the qualification, licence or certification will result in that staff member's employment being terminated. - (3) If, after the process specified in paragraph (2) has been completed, the staff member does not re-obtain the qualification, licence or certification after a reasonable period of time, the appointing officer may terminate the staff member's employment. - (4) Upon deciding to terminate a staff member's employment under paragraph (3), the appointing officer, at the earliest opportunity, shall - (a) notify the staff member that the staff member's employment is being terminated under the terms of that staff member's employment agreement; and - (b) arrange for the termination to take effect at an early opportunity.